Criminal Convictions and Immigration Consequences in New York

 Queens Immigration Criminal Attorney

-Contact the Law Office of Rochelle S. Berliner if you are a U.S. noncitizen and have been charged with a criminal offense in Queens or New York City.
+Contact the Law Office if you are a U.S. noncitizen and have been charged with a criminal offense in Queens or New York City.
 Rochelle S. Berliner is dedicated to fighting the charges against you, and will make every effort to help you avoid deportation or loss of the ability to become a U.S. citizen.

-Call the Law Office of Rochelle S. Berliner at 718-261-5600 for a consultation about your alleged criminal offense.
+Call the Law Office at for a consultation about your alleged criminal offense.

 Disclosing a Criminal Arrest, Conviction or Record